Functional Hormone Solutions

 Causes of hormone imbalance

-When we are under stress our bodies release increased levels of cortisol, which can reduce the effects of luteinizing hormone, oestrogen and progesterone.
+When we are under stress our bodies release increased levels of cortisol, which can reduce the effects of luteinising hormone, oestrogen and progesterone.
 In addition, when the biochemical pathways are switched to “activate the stress response” it can suppress the signals needed to stimulate ovulation.

 Thyroid problems can cause menstrual cycle irregularity, with a complete lack of periods commonly occurring in clients with an overactive thyroid.
-An underactive thyroid is more associated with irregular cycles and heavier periods.
+An under -active thyroid is more associated with irregular cycles and heavier periods.

 Significant changes in weight

 Both severe weight loss and weight gain can cause menstrual irregularities.
-Severe weight loss leads to a reduction in the level of oestrogen and decreased levels of luteinizing hormone—both needed in the correct balance for hormonal equilibrium.
+Severe weight loss leads to a reduction in the level of oestrogen and decreased levels of luteinising hormone—both needed in the correct balance for hormonal equilibrium.
 By contrast, fat tissue is full of hormones and in recent years been recognised as a major endocrine organ.
 One of the predominant enzymes that resides in fat cells is called aromatase which when in excess also results in high levels of both testosterone and oestrogen.
 Excess in one or both of these hormones causes hormonal imbalance and leads to conditions such as PCOS, PMS, endometriosis, low libido and many more.

 The whole picture